Yogoda/ZoneLoadingSystem/README.md

 All the loading and instancing is done by one background thread that runs parallel to your main game, so it should not create stutters, please check "background_loader.gd".

-The thread is automatically started at thes start of the game, and stopped at the end.
+The thread is automatically started at the start of the game, and stopped at the end.
 Stopping the thread can take a few seconds if the thread is currently loading data.

 ## Configure the player